-A17.15 Right Side Chain and Idler Alignment Marks

 A17.15 Rotate crankshaft backward (counter clockwise just past left side alignment and then back to left side alignment and check white marks for proper alignment.
 Rotate crankshaft clockwise to right side alignment and check marks.
 Ensure that chain assemblies do not jump on gears.